mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Analytics
 * The discovery of insights in data, find interesting patterns in data
 * For example, given a graph, find (identify) all of the triangles
 * For example, given a DNA data, find genes, which are assocaited with each other

 What is Data Analytics?
 Data analytics helps individuals and organizations make sense of data.
 Data analysts typically analyze raw data for insights, patterns, and trends.

+According to NIST: "analytics is the systematic processing and manipulation of data to uncover patterns, relationships between data, historical trends and attempts at predictions of future behaviors and events."

 ## Data Lake